 The canal is owned and managed by Suez Canal Authority, an Egyptian state-owned agency, and is one of the most significant shipping routes in the world for oil, consumer goods, and other essential commodities.

-The Suez Canal Surcharge is an accessorial fee levied by carriers to shippers or consignees for cargo that is moved through the Suez Canal.
+The Suez Canal Surcharge (also referred to as Suez Canal Fee) is an accessorial fee levied by carriers to shippers or consignees for cargo that is moved through the Suez Canal.
 The main purpose of this surcharge is to offset operational costs incurred (most of which are charges by the Suez Canal Authority) while using this shipping route.

 The Suez Canal connects three continents – Asia, Africa, and Europe – and enables billions of dollars of freight transport operations daily.
 Besides commercial activities, the waterway also serves as a route for military ships, including the US Navy.